Resgrid/Core/docs/source/index.rst

    * :doc:`/system/index` -- Overview of the Resgrid system and features
    * :doc:`/setup/index` -- Walkthrough on setting up your department
    * :doc:`/configuration/index` -- All configuration options for your department
+   * :doc:`/apps/index` -- Documentation for our external applications

 Links
 *****